Published

 In recent decades, public schools find themselves facing the greater needs of diverse student populations, with varying cognitive abilities, maturity levels, and academic strengths and weaknesses.
-While most typical elementary, middle, and high school students find themselves immersed in a classroom of twenty to thirty peers with one lead teacher, most public schools have created “self-contained” classrooms to provide alternative settings for enhanced academic support.
+While most typical elementary, middle, and high school students find themselves immersed in a classroom of twenty to thirty peers with one lead teacher, most public schools also have “self-contained” classrooms to provide alternative settings for enhanced academic support for the children whose needs cannot be fully met in a general education classroom.

 What are Self-Contained Classrooms?

 Unlike standard classrooms with a large number of peers, self-contained classrooms are typically smaller settings with a fewer number of students.
 Created to help foster enhanced support for students with special needs or specific difficulties, self-contained rooms are generally comprised of about ten students with unique struggles who are most commonly instructed by a lead teacher with a certification in special education.
+Self-contained classrooms will also have at least one paraeducator who provides instructional support under the guidance of the classroom teacher.

 Subsequently, due to the unique demands of all students enrolled in public schools, many educators have found that self-contained classrooms provide a more positive and supportive environment for academic, personal, and even social development.
 Traditionally, self-contained classrooms were intended to help students who demonstrated special needs, or to assist students who were struggling with classes or curriculum content.
-However, as the achievement gap among students continues to span, many public schools question whether self-contained classrooms are the best avenue for student learning and support.
+However, as the achievement gap among students continues to grow, many public schools question whether self-contained classrooms are the best avenue for student learning and support.

 The History of Self-Contained Classrooms

+While self-contained classrooms have been used in public schools for decades, these classrooms grew in popularity as the regulations of “No Child Left Behind” became increasingly severe.
 Essentially, the “No Child Left Behind” statute requires that all students participate in standardized tests to rate and rank a school’s performance.
 As this assessment procedure was nationally enforced, teachers who instructed struggling students with various cognitive challenges frequently had low test score averages, while teachers who instructed average or honors students had higher scores.
 Subsequently, many schools began placing a greater number of struggling students in self-contained classrooms to ensure that specific class test-score averages remained high.

 The Purpose of Self-Contained Classrooms

 A self-contained classroom is generally designed to provide struggling students with specialized support and interventions.
 For example, many students coping with autism spectrum disorder are pulled out of standard classes in order to work with special needs experts on an array of skills, lessons, and tutorials to enhance each student’s progress.
-In many other cases, students who are learning to read with dyslexia, students with Attention Deficit Disorder or ADHD, or students who display a general struggle in “regular” classrooms are also often candidates for self-contained instruction.
+In many other cases, students who are learning to read with dyslexia, students with Attention Deficit Disorder or ADHD, or students who display a general struggle in “regular” classrooms are also candidates for self-contained instruction.

 Which Students Should be Placed in Self-Contained Classrooms?